 A good example is the Android mobile operating system.
 It comes with a bundle of proprietary applications that track almost everything you do on your phone.
-They know what your location is, who you talk too, where you travel, what you look at on the internet along with all your media consumption habits.
-Android is not alone in this, both Apple iOS/MacOS and Microsoft Windows platforms all do the same thing.
+Google knows what your location is, who you talk too, where you travel, what you look at on the internet along with all your media consumption habits.
+Google/Android is not alone in this, both Apple iOS/MacOS and Microsoft Windows platforms all do the same thing.

 If the system is non-free it can be very difficult for even expert professional to really know what is going on in a program.
-For every instance of data being send off site that we do catch, many more get thorough the cracks due to the obscure nature of non free programs.
+For every instance of data being send-off site that we do catch, many more get through the cracks due to the obscure nature of non-free programs.
 Some big data leaks in recent years have been from programs that appear to be benign; programs that appear to be doing one thing such as editing a text file but in the background are reporting other more sensitive information back to the developers.

 This kind of information processing has a few key issues.